Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 **Targets:** Single-target

-**Attack:** ??
+**Attack:** Prowess

-**Duration:** Until the ?? of your next turn
+**Duration:** Until the start of your next turn

 </div>

 The Weave holds a creature or object of your choice within range aloft, gently tumbling them with its threads.
-At the end of each of your turns for the duration of this effect, make a Presence attack against that creature, applying two stacks of aloft if you hit.
+At the end of each of your turns for the duration of this effect, make a Prowess attack against that creature, applying two stacks of aloft if you hit.

-# Pattern of Torpor
+## Pattern of Torpor

 <div class="tight">